 How does use of the blocking services affect the utilization of other RPMs, especially Sunrise registrations?

-What approval process (if any) from ICANN is required to offer these services; RSEP, other or none?
+[PROPOSAL TO DELETE] What approval process (if any) from ICANN is required to offer these services; RSEP, other or none?

 Initial review of RSEP requests indicates that some DPML services were submitted for and received RSEP approval, while others did not request approval – what explains this difference?)